PSYCHE-SAIL/frontend/README.md

 - Fixed render-flex errors in multiple parts of the app. -->

 ### 👀 Upcoming Features

+- **Recreational Activity Suggestions**: Explore nearby recreational activities and venues using the Google Maps API.
+Receive personalized recommendations tailored to your location and preferences, helping you discover new experiences to enhance your well-being and enjoyment.

 - **Professional Support Integration:** Seamlessly integrate with professional mental health services for additional support and intervention when needed.